HOW TO CHOOSE GROUT LIKE A PRO

 HERE’s HOW WE made coloured grout a feature at house 12

 At House 12 we went to town with gorgeous grout lines and really made a feature of them.
-In the master ensuite we use Mapei ‘Powder Pink’ for maximum ‘pop’ and in the main bathroom we dialled up the thickness of the horizontal lines to a whopping 2.5cm of gorgeous Mapei ‘Carribean’ grout.
+The grout colour selected plays a crucial role in enhancing the overall design.
+In the master ensuite, we used Mapei ‘Powder Pink’ for maximum ‘pop’, and in the main bathroom, we dialled up the thickness of the horizontal lines to a whopping 2.5cm of gorgeous Mapei ‘Carribean’ grout.

 cdefc090-4f75-448d-a601-5937497a41c1.png